 Pamela's Story

 Pamela joined Watsi on June 27th, 2013.
-Three years ago, Pamela joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Pamela's most recent donation supported San, a 26-year-old factory worker from Cambodia, to fund brachial plexus injury surgery.
+Four years ago, Pamela joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pamela's most recent donation supported Arkam, a seven-year-old student from Tanzania, to fund contracture release surgery.

 Impact